kirchnerdev22/README-Generator/README.md

 - [License](#license)
 ## Installation
-For this application to function properly, you need to install the following: d
+For this application to function properly, you need to install the following:
+Simply gitpull this to your local enviroment.
+Run the "npm install" to install the inquirer tool.
+Then using your terminal, run he "node index.js" command to start the application.
 ## Usage
-d
+Open your code editing tool of your choose, then run the "node index.js" command in your terminal.
 ## Contributions
-d
+It is a closed project.
+If you would like to contribute, reach out to me via GitHub or my email.
 ## Tests
-d
+You must run this tool in your local enviroment for any testing.
 ## License
-Boost License
+MIT License
 ## Questions
-If you have any questions, or bug reports, contact me at Github: https://github.com/dd or Email: d
+If you have any questions, or bug reports, contact me at Github: https://github.com/kirchnerdev22 or Email: Trentonlkirchner@gmail.com